hyosung11/Launch-School/Courses/journal.md

 07:36 Back in the saddle working on medium problems.
 That's good.
 Left side of my neck and shoulders hurts.
 Ugh.

 08:12 I need more and more practice to get the patterns down.

+09:31 Getting ready for study session with Laurent.
+I put my stool on wood block, so it's the right height for my standing desk.

+14:15 Doing 'String and Text Processing' small problems again and seeming to understand them better today.